Redesigning Company Culture in the Wake of a Layoff

 Let's be real; times are tough for a lot of businesses.
 Many executives have had to rethink their workforce strategies and labor costs.
 And while layoffs are never easy, it doesn't have to be something organizations (and the people in it) simply survive.
 It can be an opportunity to build a more equitable, inclusive, innovative, and adaptable culture.
 Not to mention a revered brand that customers are willing to pay a premium for.

-Times of crisis are a test for even the healthiest of organizations.
+Any crisis is a test for even the healthiest of organizations.
 Understanding the dynamics of culture and its influence– both inside the business and out –requires leaders and teams to move beyond performance metrics to a more meaningful conversation.
 Once you can define the values, beliefs, and behaviors that shape your culture, you can use the knowledge to reinforce the positives, shift the negative, and reimagine the path forward.

 Following a layoff, it's natural for leaders to want to struggle quietly behind closed doors deciding how to move the business forward.
 But for the employees that remain, the silence and uncertainty can be a crippling distraction.

 It can take time for culture-related crises to surface.
 But when they do, it can appear in seemingly unrelated ways.
 Low productivity, waning customer satisfaction scores, difficulty attracting and retaining top talent, and stalled growth initiatives can signal culture misalignments.
 Left unchecked, these issues can fester and severely impact the bottom-line.

 So, what can executives do to help their business and employees bounce back after a layoff?

 Here is a 3-step action plan to get you on your way.

 CultureTalk defines organizational culture as:

 "An invisible force made up of beliefs and behaviors that operate beneath the surface and impact how individuals unite, respond, and move forward (or backward!) behind a common purpose."